diku-dk/futhark-website/blog/2023-03-20-why-are-sizes-signed.md

 just `map`, it is invariably because we want to perform index *arithmetic*, and unsigned integers are just not very good at arithmetic.
-For example, the subtraction `x-y` might not be representable as an unsigned integers, even if `x` and `y` are quite small integers.
+For example, the subtraction `x-y` might not be representable as an unsigned integer, even if `x` and `y` are quite small integers.
 Overflow can of course also happen for signed numbers, but it tends only to happen for very large numbers (which are rare), while unsigned overflow can happen for numbers close to zero